safad-tw/weather-app/README.md

 # Deployment

-User heroku to deploy this application.
+Used heroku to deploy this application.
 Navigate to https://enigmatic-caverns-20485.herokuapp.com/ in your browser to view the weather forecast app.

 # Github url: